MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/defender-csp.md

 <a href="" id="health-fullscanoverdue"></a>**Health/FullScanOverdue**
 Indicates whether a Windows Defender full scan is overdue for the device.

-A Full scan is overdue when a scheduled Full scan did not complete successfully for 2 weeks and [catchup Full scans](./policy-csp-defender.md#defender-disablecatchupfullscan) are disabled (default).
+A Full scan is overdue when a scheduled Full scan didn't complete successfully for 2 weeks and [catchup Full scans](./policy-csp-defender.md#defender-disablecatchupfullscan) are disabled (default).

 The data type is a Boolean.